On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Identification

 \begin{lemma} Under Assumptions~\ref{assum:setting} and~\ref{assum:ct}, Assumption~\ref{assum:db} holds if and only if the quantile-quantile transform

 is invariant with respect to \(u\) for all values of \(l\).
 In this case, the function \(\gamma(y, l)\) in Assumption~\ref{assum:db} is given explicitly by

 for any \(u\). \end{lemma}

-This characterization shows that Assumption~\ref{assum:db} implies a form of invariance of conditional optimal transport map with respect to unmeasured confounders $U$ for continuous outcomes.
+This characterization shows that Assumption~\ref{assum:db} implies a form of \emph{invariance of conditional optimal transport map} with respect to unmeasured confounders $U$.
 We further elaborate on this point in Example~\ref{eg:stm}, which introduces a general class of semiparametric transformation models that comply with Assumption~\ref{assum:db}.

 Note that Assumptions \ref{assum:setting}-\ref{assum:db} are invariant to monotonic transformations of the outcomes.

 We now present our main identification result.

 \begin{theorem}[Identification of ATT] Under Assumptions~\ref{assum:setting}--\ref{assum:db}, the average treatment effect on the treated (ATT), defined by